 Cares deeply about environmental impact and safety of people

-Has impeccable character and lives by highest standards of integrity and accountability as set by the engro code of conduct policy
+has impeccable character and lives by the highest standards of integrity and accountability as set by the engro code of conduct policy

 Nurtures passion to serve country, community and company, with strong belief in the dignity and value of people